 Based on the recommendations of the German Corporate Governance Code, the Executive Board must pay attention to diversity when filling management positions and aim for an appropriate consideration of women.
+The Executive Board sets out targets for the proportion of women at the two management levels below the Executive Board.

 Throughout the current financial year, the Executive Board has strengthened its efforts to secure diversity when filling management positions and in particular aim for an appropriate consideration of women at the management levels within the company.
 The Executive Board at MLP AG has already implemented measures in the past with the objective of making it easier for staff to combine their career with a family.
-It also continued to review these measures in the financial year 2014 to determine their effectiveness and then passed a complete concept in November 2013 to ensure that appropriate consideration is given to women in the company's management ranks, taking into account the company's specific situation.
+It also continued to review these measures in the financial year 2015 to determine their effectiveness and passed a complete concept back in November 2013 to ensure that appropriate consideration is given to women in the company's management ranks, taking into account the company's specific situation.
 Guidelines on diversity-compliant staff promotion also form part of this concept, although these still need to be finalised.
 No criteria for specific selection decisions when filling vacant positions have therefore been defined to date.
+Nevertheless, the Executive Board at MLP AG only passed a resolution for a 0% percentage of women at the first management level below the Executive Board, since MLP AG is a holding company with very limited staffing and few managers.
+In addition to this, there is no second management level below the Executive Board at MLP AG.

-The measures are therefore not yet fully compliant with every aspect of the requirements of Section 4.1.5 of the Code.
-As was also the case in the financial year 2014, MLP has taken the prudent approach of declaring not to follow this recommendation in the financial year 2015.
+The measures are therefore not yet fully compliant with the requirements of Section 4.1.5 of the Code.
+As was also the case in the financial year 2015, MLP declares not to follow this recommendation in the financial year 2016.